4-6tbspwhite sugardepending on the sweetness of the berries

 Instructions

-Spoon 3 tablespoons into small 4 oz mason jars.
+Spoon 3 tablespoons into small 4-oz mason jars.
 Press the crumbs evenly into the bottom of the jars using the bottom of a smaller glass.

-Make the cream cheese filling by using a hand mixer or a stand mixer to beat the cream cheese, sugar, sour cream, lemon juice, lemon zest, and vanilla extract together in a small bowl until creamy and smooth.
+Make the cream cheese filling by using a hand mixer or a stand mixer to beat the cream cheese, sugar, sour cream, lemon juice, lemon zest, and vanilla extract in a small bowl until creamy and smooth.

 Gently fold the whipped cream onto the cream cheese filling slowly so you don’t deflate the air in the whipped cream.

 Finish the cheesecake jars by dividing the filling between the jars, smoothing them down with a spoon.
-Tap the jars the the counter a few times to help settle the filling.
+Tap the jars on the counter a few times to help settle the filling.
 Side Note: Make sure to leave some room on top for the raspberry sauce!

-To serve, spoon some of the raspberry sauce on top the cheesecake filling layer then top with a fresh raspberry and few mint leaves, if desired.
 Serve and enjoy.
-Side Note: Do not spoon sauce on top ahead of time as it will eventually seep down.
+Side Note: Don't spoon sauce on ahead of time, as it will eventually seep down.
 It is best to spoon sauce on top right at serving time.